ggruzdov/fleet-monitoring/README.md

 ### Installation

-1. **Build the Project**
+1. **Build the project**
 ```bash
 ./build.sh
 ```

-2. **Start the Application**
+2. **Start the application**
 ```bash
 docker compose up -d
 ```
-**NOTE:** in the root compose.yml there are 4 feeders, each of them emulates 100 vehicles, each vehicle generates 4 metrics, so the initial setup produces ~800 messages per second.
-I tested locally 1000 vehicles per feeder which give us ~8k msg/sec and there was not throttling or message drops.
+**NOTE:** in the root _compose.yml_ there are 4 feeders, each of them emulates 100 vehicles, each vehicle generates 4 metrics, so the initial setup produces ~800 messages per second.
+I tested locally(Intel i7-1165G7) 1000 vehicles per feeder which give us ~8k msg/sec and there was not throttling or message drops.
 You can play around by changing environment variables.
 However, be causes as **feeding is very CPU-consuming and there is no validation of input parameters**, so don't go crazy with it on your local machine.
 Some tip: the more vehicles you set the bigger batch size should be in _processor_(see its variables).